-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of JLM Couture, Inc. and its subsidiaries as of October 31, 2017 and 2016, and the results of their consolidated operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of JLM Couture, Inc. and its subsidiaries as of October 31, 2018 and 2017, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.